juleshenry/mr.worldwide/README.md

 ## Installation

+### Using Poetry

-Install the required dependencies using Poetry:
+Install the required dependencies:

 ```bash
 poetry install